Blake Wayne Van Leer

 Blake Wayne Van Leer (January 13, 1926 – October 3, 1997) was a United States Navy officer who commanded the naval construction Battalion Seabees during World War II and the Vietnam War.
 He led the expansion of submarine-launched ballistic missile programs and the OMEGA Navigation System used for communication to the U.S. submarine fleet.
 He received the Legion of Merit award and the Moreel Medal for outstanding contributions to military engineering.
-He was the son of Georgia Institute of Technology's president Blake R. Van Leer and women's rights activist Ella Lillian Wall Van Leer.
+He was the son of Georgia Institute of Technology president Blake R. Van Leer and women's rights activist Ella Lillian Wall Van Leer.

 Early life and education

-Van Leer was born in Berkeley, California on January 13, 1926 to Blake R. Van Leer, a colonel and university president and Ella Lillian Wall Van Leer, a technologist and principal draftswoman in the Quartermaster general's research department.
+Van Leer was born in Berkeley, California, on January 13, 1926, to Blake R. Van Leer, a colonel and university president, and Ella Lillian Wall Van Leer, a technologist and principal draftswoman in the Quartermaster general's research department.
 He was a member of the influential Van Leer family.
-Van Leer attended Needham B. Broughton High School, studied at North Carolina State University, and received a bachelor's degree in Mechanical Engineering from Duke University.
-He received a Civil Engineering degree from Rensselaer Polytechnic Institute, graduated from the Joint Forces Staff College and received a master's degree in Civil Engineering from Princeton University.
+Van Leer attended Needham B. Broughton High School, studied at North Carolina State University, and received a bachelor's degree in mechanical engineering from Duke University.
+He received a civil engineering degree from Rensselaer Polytechnic Institute, graduated from the Joint Forces Staff College, and received a master's degree in civil engineering from Princeton University.